 First off, SO-Delicious:

 I choose the plain because it had the least amount of sugar and the “greek” because I enjoy greek yogurt.
 It tasted really good, I thoroughly enjoyed the hint of coconut.
 I was not a huge fan of how they have no unsweetened flavor.
-It wasn’t a huge amount of added sugar, but still I’m not a fan of cane sugar in my food.
+It wasn’t a huge amount of added sugar, but still I’m not a fan of excess cane sugar in my food.

 The thickness compared to the other greek yogurt varieties was definitely more like a cross between normal yogurt and greek yogurt.
 Ha, sorry that seems to be evident, but it’s true.
 It’s just a thinner version of the really thick greek yogurts.
 Maybe that’s because it contains less protein perhaps (2 grams)?